JoyBed/duino-coin-experimental-miners/README.md

 2. ~~Remake ESP8266 miner to use serial communication instead of WiFi.~~ Done, uploading soon!
 3. Include Arduino DUE and ESP32 as mining hardware too(no available libraries to do SHA1 hashing for them).
 4. Include RealTimeOS for the MCUs to stabilise mining and get more debugging info from them.
-5. Remake Multithreaded miner to not use a password, just username and threadcount.
+5. ~~Remake Multithreaded miner to not use a password, just username and threadcount.~~ Uploaded!

 #### We need to find an answer for: #
 ![alt text](https://i.ytimg.com/vi/9Rrt0n1oY8E/sddefault.jpg)